apjanke/dotfiles/README.md

 ## AI use disclosure

 Some of the code in this repo was produced with the assistance of generative AI.
 Specifically, Claude Code.
-This AI use started on 8/6/2026 with commit "deep selective linking".
+This AI use started on 8/6/2026 with commit cc15c1b ("deep selective linking").
 The code in the git history prior to that is AI-clean.

 ## License